aimms/how-to/C_Solvers/136-Infeasible-Unbounded.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog in March 2013 by Guido Diepen.
+	This article was originally posted to the AIMMS Tech Blog on March 12, 2013 by Guido Diepen.

 .. sidebar:: Infeasible triangle